Best Kitchen Layout Ideas, Including Pros and Cons

 Small living room kitchen | Artur_Nyk/Shutterstock

 If you've ever watched a show like MasterChef, you've probably been a bit jealous of the high-end appliances and the walk-in pantry.
-To give your kitchen that professional commercial vibe, go for stainless steel and choose luxurious, high-end appliances.
-Finish it up with minimal decor and lots of light fixtures.

 commercial inspired kitchen with lots of steel